Integrating Online And Offline Marketing Strategies In-store

 This idea is confirmed by a research paper on integrated multichannel retail, in which the authors note that 'the distinctive channels should complement each other to increase the possibility that consumers may easily find the most relevant one for their needs' [2].

-The combination of promoting both online services at your POS and promoting your bricks-and-mortar stores online should result in greater customer engagement.
-Greater customer engagement tends to lead to you having more repeat customers, and higher sales figures.
+The combination of promoting online services at your POS and promoting your bricks-and-mortar stores online, results in greater customer engagement.
+Greater customer engagement will bring you more repeat customers, and higher sales figures.

 The point of integrating online and offline marketing strategies is to encourage interaction, which increases involvement.
-Even if a customer doesn't have time to stop now, they may be interested enough to find you on a social media platform.
-Or, if they have a great experience, the easy availability of social links will make them more likely to leave a good review, or tag you in a positive post.
+Even if a customer doesn't have time to stop now, they may be interested enough to find you on social media.
+If they have a great experience, the easy availability of social links will make them more likely to leave a good review, or tag you in a positive post.

 In the book Pervasive Advertising, J. Müller and colleagues point out that the level of involvement the customer has with a purchase and the strength of their relationship with the brand, product or service will affect sales figures.
 They argue that "involvement is critical to advertising because it can significantly impact the purchase decision process" [3].